OPUS4/application/application/configs/covers/demo-cover.md

 #
 # Demo Markdown template for PDF cover generation
 # -----------------------------------------------
 #
+# This template can be used by OPUS4 to dynamically render a PDF cover which can be prepended
+# to a PDF file on download.
+#
 # REQUIREMENTS:
 # - This template requires the packages `pandoc` (>= v2.11) and `texlive-xetex` to be installed.